Coroner’s inquests

 Mandatory inquests are held in certain circumstances, including when:

-• a death occurs on the job at a construction site, mine, pit or quarry
+- a death occurs on the job at a mine, pit, or quarry

-• a death occurs due to an injury sustained or other event that occurred in custody, or when the use of force of a police officer, special constable, auxiliary member of a police force or First Nations Constable is the cause of death
+- a death occurs when the use of force by a police officer, special constable, auxiliary member of a police service or First Nation officer, was a cause of the person’s death

 Discretionary inquest